Best Places To Live In UK

 3. Reading – Score 84.50

-This metropolitan city offers the best of big city, suburban, and countryside life, and is just 40 miles west of London.
+This city offers the best of big city, suburban, and countryside life, and is just 40 miles west of London reason to be one of the best place to live in the UK.
 Reading is best known to have a multicultural and welcoming vibe.
 It is a diverse and lively town in Berkshire and provides vast amounts of entertainment.
 You can definitely consider this beautiful city to live, study, and work in if you are trying to kick start a career in the UK.

 Why choose Reading?